jonas-thuvesson-winberg/webpack-workshop/2 - adding html and styling/2_-_adding_html_and_styling.md

 4. Now run `npm run build`.

 If you open up the _dist_ folder in the file system, you should now be able to open _index.html_ in a browser.
 The images work as links.
 The troll image is used in HTML and resolved by the `html-loader`, and the cat image is added dynamically through JavaScript, and resolved by the `file-loader`.
 (You can compare _index.html_ in _src_ and in _dist_)

----

-Webpack uses configuration files that are, in themself, JavaScript files.
-We have two configuration files for Webpack in this project.
-One is `webpack.config.common.js` and one is `webpack.config.prod.js`.
-The thought is that **common** should contain the base configuration (used for everything "webpack"), which can then be extended.
-These are then merged into one configuration during deploy.
-We need to tell webpack the [entrypoint](https://webpack.js.org/concepts/#entry) and how the javascript should be packaged (using a [loader](https://webpack.js.org/concepts/#loaders)).